rachel-o-donnell/craft-and-cocktail-club/README.md

 **Colour choice:**

-* #DC143C (Red)
+* #DC143C (Crimson)
 * #fffbff (Pale pink)

-   * Inspired by the color choice of https://annajona.is/ landing page. yet I want the overall feel to be more clean and calm.
+   * Inspired by the color choice of https://annajona.is/ landing page, I wanted the overall feel to be more clean and calm.
    I chose only one color as the font weights made an impact on the vibrancy of the color and I didn't like that darker reds appeared too brown or purple.
 I chose a very pale pink background to help with readability.

 **Font:**